Gerardo-cmd/vending-machine/README.md

 # ColaCo's vending-machine
 Steps to run locally:
 1. git clone into an empty folder
+2. cd into the new folder you just cloned
-2. run "npm install"
+3. run "npm install"
-3. cd into client
+4. cd into client
-4. run "npm install" again
+5. run "npm install" again
-5. cd ..
+6. cd ..
-6. run "npm run start"
+7. run "npm run start"
-7. It should open automatically, but if not then go to localhost:3000.
+8. It should open automatically, but if not then go to localhost:3000.

 There are a total of 7 endpoints for this application.
 They are:
 - GET /sodas